 Decked out with bright yellow chevrons, oversized light bulbs and the angelic faces of Ziggy Stardust, the Eva Street laneway in Wellington is undeniably a visual treat.
-It’s also home to some of my favourite food-related spots in the city: Six Barrel Soda Co’s tasting shop, Leeds Street Bakery and of course, my subject for today, the wonderful Wellington Chocolate Factory…
+It’s also home to some of my favourite food-related spots in the city: Six Barrel Soda Co’s tasting shop, Leeds Street Bakery, Pomodoro Pizza and of course, my subject for today, the wonderful Wellington Chocolate Factory…

 Likely misled by Roald Dahl, I half expected Wellington Chocolate Factory to be a large operation.
 The opposite is true; everything is contained within one spacious room.
 In fact, every machine that’s shown during the tour is visible to you (and the general public) immediately as you walk through the door.
 They’re behind screens for obvious hygiene and safety reasons, but they’re still very visible.

 The space is welcoming, almost cosy.
 As well as a working factory, it’s part shop and part café, with comfy seating (including sofa cushions made from old cocoa bean bags) and a clean, modern-industrial aesthetic.
 The shop’s focus is naturally the company’s own chocolate bars, but there are other specialities and local products for sale (think lollipops, cacao nibs, Wellington Apothecary cacao balm and Six Barrel Soda Co syrups).

 The tour began at a large table with an introduction to the company and their processes, getting the group up to speed on the meaning of terms like single origin, bean-to-bar and fair trade.

 The guide hooked us rather quickly with our first gustatory experience at this stage: tasting a roasted cocoa bean!
 Have you tried one before?
 I can’t say that I would seek them out in the future, but I really enjoyed tasting something so purely chocolate flavoured without any additives.